Behavioral Interview Topics & Questions To Ask [+ Template]

 Teamwork

-The very best answers exhibit a candidate’s willingness to work with a multitude of different personalities, demonstrated success in working with a group, and a keen understanding of their strengths and weaknesses in a group setting.
+The very best answers exhibit a candidate’s willingness to work with a multitude of unique personalities, demonstrated success in working with a group, and a keen understanding of their strengths and weaknesses in a group setting.

 - Tell me about a situation where you faced conflict working with others.
 How did you handle it?